 The Chemistry Graduate Committee will consider other circumstances not included in the above list on an individual basis.

 4.3 - How to apply

 You are encouraged to apply online here.
-You may send transcripts, letters of recommendation, GRE scores (and TOEFL scores, if applicable), and application fees to:
+You may send transcripts, letters of recommendation, TOEFL scores (if applicable), and application fees to: